GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Conclusions

 On the methodology side, the calculations of interpolation-free quasiparticle effective masses and of spectral functions illustrate some of the capabilities of the SternheimerGW approach, and provide further validation of this emerging methodology.

-Our present findings provide new insight into the role of the dielectric environment in the quasiparticle band structure of the prototyipcal TMD monolayer MoS$_2$.
+Our present findings provide insight into the role of the dielectric environment in the quasiparticle band structure of the prototypical TMD monolayer MoS$_2$.
 More generally, our work suggests that substrate engineering could offer new avenues to design future TMD-based electronic and optoelectronic devices.

 \acknowledgments We thank the MCC/Archer consortium (EP/L000202/1) and Isambard UK National Tier-2 HPC Service operated by GW4 and the UK Met Office, and funded by EPSRC (EP/P020224/1) for supercomputer resources.
 We acknowledge PRACE for awarding us access to MareNostrum at the Barcelona Supercomputing Center (BSC), Spain.
 F.G. was supported by the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award DE-SC0020129.